PrincetonUniversity/gpudash/README.md

   Show dashboard for all users without displaying legend:
     $ gpudash -n

-  Show dashboard for the cryoem nodes:
-    $ gpudash -c

-  Show dashboard for the cryoem nodes for user aturing:
-    $ gpudash -c -u aturing
 ```

 ## Getting Started

-The `gpudash` command buiilds on the [Jobstats platform](https://github.com/PrincetonUniversity/jobstats).
+The `gpudash` command builds on the [Jobstats platform](https://github.com/PrincetonUniversity/jobstats).
 To run the software it requires Python 3.6+ and version 1.17+ of the Python `blessed` package.

 ### 1. Create a script to pull data from Prometheus